 Talks about the history of the building, and the renovation of the Courthouse are also available.

-Please contact the Centre Manager for further details or if you are interested in joining the group.
+Please contact the Centre Director for further details or if you are interested in joining the group.

 Free guided tours of this historic building, used for filming ‘Heartbeat’ available throughout the day.
 Café open for refreshments.